openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 What's New in Version 3
 -----------------------

-- Former "Service" and "Admin" APIs (including CRUD operations previously defined in the OS-KSADM extension) are consolidated into a single core API (isolating them is the responsibility of deployment and appropriate access controls)
+- Former "Service" and "Admin" APIs (including CRUD operations previously defined in the v2 OS-KSADM extension) are consolidated into a single core API
 - "Tenants" are now known as "projects"
 - "Domains": a high-level container for projects and users
 - "Policies": a centralized repository for policy engine rule sets